Parent and Family Engagement Policy and Compact

 Efforts will be made to ensure parents/caregivers receive materials, training, and benefits from school partnerships with social and academic services, community-based organizations, and businesses, including the following:

-- Hold workshops connecting caregivers to tools and resources, such as parenting classes and featured speakers at monthly PTA meetings.
+- Hold workshops connecting caregivers to tools and resources, such as parenting classes offered in convenient local venues in the evenings and featured speakers at monthly PTA meetings.

 - Offer regular opportunities for families to learn directly from school staff about the school’s academic, behavioral, and social programming through grade level content-specific family events.